claracenn/Breeze_Mental-Health-Management-System/README.md

 ### Patients

-- View and edit personal profile.
+- View and edit personal profile as well as making request to change assigned MHWP.
 - View, add, edit and delete daily journal entries.
 - View, add, edit and delete daily mood and comments.
 - View, make, and cancel appointments with MHWP.